LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/appendixE-gitHub.md

 </div>
 <div id="tutorial-pr-instructions">

-## Submitting Pull Requests as evidence of an LO
+## Submitting Pull Requests as evidence of learning a topic

 1. Fork the repo to your personal GitHub account, if you haven't done so already.